Samuel Jackson Shreds Trump’s ‘Arm The Teachers Plan’ With Gunfight Shout-Out: Twitter Slams Back

 — Victor Mickelsen (@skinnyvm) February 25, 2018

 The media is reporting teachers don’t want to carry guns and are “slamming” Trump’s idea, which is what the Huffington Post reported in another article this week, but recent events beg to differ with those reports.
-Butler County Ohio Sheriff, Richard K. Jones was on Fox & Friends Weekend on Sunday morning and he said Ohio is offering training in carrying concealed weapons for any teachers, secretaries and maintenance people their schools that want to do this.
+Butler County Ohio Sheriff, Richard K. Jones was on Fox & Friends Weekend on Sunday morning, and he said Ohio is offering training in carrying concealed weapons for any teachers, secretaries and maintenance people in their schools that want to do this.

-Originallyrignially thought they might get 10 people interested, but they have had over 300 sign up, causing them to stop taking names.
+Initially, Jones thought they might get 10 people interested, but they have had over 300 individuals sign up, causing them to stop taking names.
 Those classes start next week said, Jones, and there will be more to follow if people continue to show interest.